-Do you have a grandmother or an aunt who is or was a member of the DAR?
+Do you have a mother, grandmother or an aunt who is or was a member of the DAR?
 Did you ever hear family stories about a Revolutionary War soldier in your family?
 If your family was in America during the time of the American Revolution, there is a good chance that you do have a patriot ancestor.

 In applying for DAR membership, women must document their lineage back to an ancestor who aided the cause of American independence.
 These efforts may come through military, civil or patriotic service and must occur during the period between 19 April 1775 (Battle of Lexington) and 26 November 1783 (withdrawal of British Troops from New York).
 The list of acceptable service is here.

 As always when starting genealogy research, start with yourself and work backwards in your research.
 Obtain documents to “prove” your ancestral line one generation at a time.

 - Talk to older family members and ask questions about your family history.

 - Start to collect documents and keep them organized generation by generation.
 Look for birth certificates, marriage certificates, and death certificates.
 Census records are great to prove relationships.
 Obituaries also list family members.